 Looking Back at the Sandwich Winter of 2017/2018

-March 20, at a quarter past five in the afternoon, spring officially started, according to the astronomers.
-For the meteorologists, it even started already on the 1st of March.
-So it’s time to review the winter of 2017/2018.
-What kind of winter did we have and especially: were there some winterwonderland photo opportunities?
+Let’s review the winter of 2017/2018.
+After all, spring has already started: March 20 at a quarter past five in the afternoon according to the astronomers and on March 1 according to the meteorologists.
+So: what kind of winter did we have and especially: were there some winterwonderland photo opportunities?

 The winter of ’17 / ’18 was a sort of sandwich: a grey and boring middle section with some wintery scenes at the beginning and end.
 It all started promising on Sunday 10 December with a snow front that slowly moved across the Netherlands from the south.